chumpblocckami/MasterThesis/September.md

+### Ven.
+11/09/2020
+[https://github.com/amaiya/ktrain](KTRAIN) Seems exactly what i was looking.
+No time today for code, but i'll probably start from here!

 ### Gio.
 10/09/2020
 Finished first script for SentimentAnalysis: is very lightweight and seems to work fine.
 I used Vader and for non-english input i used a translation: btw i need to check the request rate.
 The next step is to retrive in batch the tweets in MongoDB and then compute sentiment analysis.